compintell/Mooncake.jl/docs/src/understanding_mooncake/what_programme_are_you_differentiating.md

 # Towards AD in Julia: Composition of Rules

 In [Mooncake.jl's Rule System](@ref) we provide a mathematical model for a _single_ Julia `function`, and state what a rule to differentiate it in reverse-mode must do.
-However, we do not explain how algorithmically derive rules for compositions of Julia `function`s, each of which already has a rule.
+However, we do not explain how to algorithmically derive rules for compositions of Julia `function`s, each of which already has a rule.
 The purpose of this section is to move towards this.

 ## A Motivating Example